 Shave biopsy: The doctor shaves off a piece of the growth.
 This can be performed with a scalpel, surgical scissors or other special tools.
 Typically, no stitches are needed.

 After the biopsy procedure, the skin sample is sent to a pathologist, a doctor who specializes in diagnosing disease.
 After examining the tissue under a microscope, the pathologist will make a diagnosis.

 Abnormal results include benign (non-cancerous) growths such as moles, warts and benign skin tumors.
 If the sample reveals cancer, the pathologist will determine if it is a basal cell carcinoma, squamous cell carcinoma or melanoma.

 Getting a skin cancer second opinion at MD Anderson

-The pathologists at MD Anderson are highly specialized in diagnosing skin cancer, from the more common to the extremely rare.
+The pathologists at MD Anderson are highly specialized in diagnosing common and rare skin cancers.
 We welcome the opportunity to provide second opinions for skin cancer.

 Some people have an elevated risk of developing skin cancer.
 Review the skin cancer screening guidelines to see if you need to be tested.

 Behavioral and lifestyle changes can help prevent skin cancer.
 Visit our prevention and screening section to learn how to manage your risk.